restorecommerce/scheduling-srv/README.md

 ## Kafka Events

 This microservice subscribes to the following Kafka events by topic:
-- io.restorecommerce.jobs
+- `io.restorecommerce.jobs`
   - createJobs
   - modifyJobs
   - deleteJobs
   - jobDone
   - jobFailed
-- io.restorecommerce.command
+- `io.restorecommerce.command`
   - restoreCommand
+  - resetCommand
   - healthCheckCommand
-  - resetCommand
+  - versionCommand

 For creating/modifying jobs through Kafka this service listens to events on topic `io.restorecommerce.jobs`.
 CRUD operations take the same arguments as the gRPC endpoints.
 Tracking a job's status is performed by listening to `jobDone` and `jobFailed` events, which are emitted by any microservice which processes a given job.